Bayes Shrinkage at GWAS scale: Convergence and Approximation Theory of a Scalable MCMC Algorithm for the Horseshoe Prior: Analysis of computational cost

 \subsection{Cost related to variance of time averages}

 To assess the cost due to increased variance of the time-averaging estimator as a function of $N,p$, we conduct another set of simulations.
-We focus on the performance of the approximate algorithm, since its much lower computational cost per step allows a wider range of values of $N,p$ in the simulation study, improving the reliability of the results.
+We focus on the performance of the approximate algorithm, since its much lower computational cost per step allows a wider range of values of $N,p$ in the simulation study, improving the reliability of the results (recall that the approximate algorithm is also geometrically ergodic by Theorem \ref{thm:Close}).
 The results that follow are based on two simulation studies from the setup in \eqref{eq:simulation}, each consisting of 20 independent simulations in which $N$ was sampled uniformly at random from the integers between $1,000$ and $5,000$ and $p$ was sampled uniformly at random from the integers between $10,000$ and $50,000$.
 In the first simulation study, we use an independent design.
 In the second simulation study, we use a correlated design with AR-1 structure and autocorrelation 0.9 as described above.
 The approximate algorithm was run for 20,000 iterations.
 Calculations of effective sample sizes $n_e$ and standard errors were based on the final 15,000 iterations.

-Figure \ref{fig:box_p_ess} shows the distribution of $n_e$ based on the first 100 entries of $\beta$, the corresponding entries of $\eta$, $\log(\xi)$, and $-2\log(\sigma)$ as a function of $p$; each simulation also has a different value of $N$.
+The left panels of Figure \ref{fig:box_p_ess} shows the distribution of $n_e$ based on the first 100 entries of $\beta$, the corresponding entries of $\eta$, $\log(\xi)$, and $-2\log(\sigma)$ as a function of $p$; each simulation also has a different value of $N$.
 No variation by $p$ is evident in either the independent or correlated design case.

-Figure \ref{fig:box_n_ess} shows the analogous result, but as a function of $N$.
+The right panels of Figure \ref{fig:box_p_ess} shows the analogous result, but as a function of $N$.
 A slight increase in effective sample size as $N$ increases is possible.
 There is apparently little difference in $n_e$ when the design matrix is correlated compared to independent design.

 Tables \ref{tab:reg_independent} and \ref{tab:reg_dependent} show results of a linear model with specification \be \log(\hat{\sigma}^2_{\varphi_j}(i)) = a_0 + a_1 \log(N_i) + a_2 \log(p_i) + b_j + \epsilon_{ij} \ee where $\varphi_j(x)=x_j$ is $j$th the coordinate projection of the partial state vector \be x = (\beta_{1:100},\eta_{1:100},\log(\xi),-2\log(\sigma)) \ee and $i=1,\ldots,20$ indexes the simulation scenario.
 Clearly, some coordinates tend to mix better than others, and the coordinate-specific intercepts allow for this variation.
 Results for independent design are shown in Table \ref{tab:reg_independent} and for dependent design in Table \ref{tab:reg_dependent}.
 The small, negative coefficient estimates suggest that if anything the Markov chain actually mixes slightly more rapidly as $N,p$ increase.
 Thus, there is little evidence that a longer path is needed to achieve fixed Monte Carlo error as $N,p$ grow.